Gax1/ecommerce/README.md

 # Facing the project

-- I will start with the creation of the store and the Api Handlers
+- I will start with the creation of the store and the API Handlers
-- After the store and handlers are ready i will start developing the UI interface starting with small components
+- Once the store and handlers are ready, I will start developing the UI interface
-- For the component's I will do unit testing
+- I will write unit tests for the components
-- For reaching a good quality code i will use husky hooks and github actions for audit my code
+- To reach a good quality code I will use Husky hooks and Github Actions to audit my code

 # Scripts